brycewray/hugo-site/content/posts/2020/03/some-siriusxm-thoughts.md

 I *hate* negotiating prices, whether with car dealers or with "retention specialists."
 If I could erase the world and remake it to suit me, *everything would have a fixed price*.
 There would be *true* "no-haggle" pricing.
 Unfortunately, that's not how one buys a vehicle, and it's also not how one deals with SiriusXM.

 At this writing, the top-of-the-line XM All Access package,  which is the only one I would consider having, has a list price---or let's call it a *sticker price*, to keep the car-buying analogy sufficiently sound---of twenty-two bucks a month.
 However, you know what they say about buying vehicles: "Never pay the sticker price."
 Numerous commenters on the web tell you that, when it's time either to start a subscription or renew one, you should negotiate that number ’way, ’way down.
-The consensus seems to be that you ought to be able to get the "retention specialist" to give you twelve months' worth of XM All Access for just a hundred bucks, which is less than half of what it's supposed to cost.[^XMS]
+The consensus seems to be that you ought to be able to get the "retention specialist" to give you twelve months’ worth of XM All Access for just a hundred bucks, which is less than half of what it's supposed to cost.[^XMS]

 [^XMS]: For the more popular XM Select, which has fewer channels but the vast majority of those that the [Reddit](https://reddit.com) crowd seems to want, the sticker price is seventeen bucks a month *but* you'll see lots of people bragging they got it down to six months for just thirty bucks, or thereabout.